The Importance Of Giving Back: 5 Ways To Make a Difference

 How to Make a Difference in Kansas City

 You can also explore 60 acts of Holiday kindness to get in the holiday spirit this year…

 #1 Volunteer Your Time

 There are no shortages of opportunities to volunteer in Kansas City.
 There are many metro area organizations you can give back to that will directly impact your neighbors.

 Here are three ways our family likes to give back right here in the metro:

 - Hospitals – There are many ways high school and college students as well as adults here in the metro area can volunteer time at Children’s Mercy, but one of my personal favorites is the opportunity to host a Wednesday Night Live, where you and eight or nine of your friends can get together and provide entertainment for CMH patients.

-- Diaper Bank – Diapering children is expensive and it’s a need that isn’t covered by social programs, leaving families with the out of pocket expense these babies simply cannot go without.
-Our local diaper bank in Lenexa collects, sorts, and distributes diapers to groups that directly impact families.
+- Diaper Bank – Diapering children is expensive and it’s a need that isn’t covered by social programs.
+Check out Happy Bottoms, a diaper bank in Kansas City!

 - Food Bank – There are several opportunities for volunteering in the warehouse of our local food bank that collects non-perishable items to distribute to families in need.
 You can spend time organizing, sorting, and packaging items that will go out into the community.